 by Mike Ratliff

-I do not write these things to make you ashamed, but to admonish you as my beloved children.
-For though you have countless guides in Christ, you do not have many fathers.
-For I became your father in Christ Jesus through the gospel.
-I urge you, then, be imitators of me.
-That is why I sent you Timothy, my beloved and faithful child in the Lord, to remind you of my ways in Christ, as I teach them everywhere in every church.
-(1 Corinthians 4:14-17 ESV)
+14 I do not write these things to shame you, but to admonish you as my beloved children.
+15 For if you were to have countless tutors in Christ, yet you would not have many fathers, for in Christ Jesus I became your father through the gospel.
+16 Therefore I exhort you, be imitators of me.
+17 For this reason I have sent to you Timothy, who is my beloved and faithful child in the Lord, and he will remind you of my ways which are in Christ, just as I teach everywhere in every church.
+1 Corinthians 4:14-17 (NASB)

 We often lament the vast number of church leaders, pastors, Christian writers, et cetera who have compromised their ministries with the ways and means of the world from various motivations.
 Instead of doing all for the glory of God, these have some other focus most often fixed upon selfish ambition in one form or another.
 What about the genuine, God-called Shepherd of the Sheep who obediently takes care of those entrusted to him by our Lord?
 What is his modus operandi?